 What makes Blue Morpho different from other psychedelic training programs?

 The difference is not just the curriculum.
 It is lineage, depth, and living transmission.
+Every student also receives ongoing integration support.
 Many programs offer information.
 Blue Morpho offers immersion in a practice refined over 24 years, rooted in tradition and guided by a Maestro recognized within that lineage.
 What you receive is not only instruction, but a connection to an ongoing community and a living body of wisdom.

 More Than Training.
 A True Beginning.